BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_good/the_free_peoples.md

 **WARGEAR**

-- Two-handed weapon
+- [Two-handed Weapon]
 - Grip, Fang and Wolf

 **SPECIAL RULES**

-- Resistant to Magic
+- [Resistant to Magic]
-- Throw Stones (range 8", Strength 1)
+- [Throw Stones] (range 8", Strength 1)

 - **Get out of my fields!** `ACTIVE`

-Whilst within range of an Objective Marker, Farmer Maggot does not suffer the -1 penalty to his Duel rolls for using a two-handed weapon.
+Whilst within range of an Objective Marker, Farmer Maggot does not suffer the -1 penalty to his Duel rolls for using a [two-handed weapon][Two-handed Weapon].

 </div>